Subscribe to New Posts

 All of our content is centered on the experiences of BIPOC affected by breast cancer and aims to support them and the people who serve them.
 We work collaboratively to identify topics, experts and address barriers to accessing information.

 Our content is originally developed by More Life Magazine and The Missing Pink Breast Cancer Alliance unless otherwise specified.
-Lived-experienced experts, health industry specialists and volunteer writers comprise our editorial team.
+Lived-experienced experts, health professionals, wellness experts and volunteer writers comprise our editorial team.
 We use AI content writers to transform interview transcripts into stories that are edited for accuracy by our editorial team.

 Our content is guided by the following values:

-- We strive to create content that addresses the unique needs and challenges of various groups, promoting fairness and equal representation.
+• We strive to create content that addresses the unique needs and challenges.
 We consider accessibility, cultural sensitivity, and the elimination of barriers to information.

-- Our sources are generally peer-reviewed reputable medical journals; publications and/or web sites of leading consumer health advocacy organizations, federal agencies, and academic institutions; or books published by respected medical experts and/or academic medical centers.
+• Our sources are generally peer-reviewed reputable medical journals; publications and/or web sites of leading consumer health advocacy organizations, wellness resources, federal agencies, and academic institutions; or books published by respected medical experts and/or academic medical centers.